Skip to Main Content Saint Mary's Libraries

 Saving from databases

-You can also export citations to your Zotero account using the Export button in many of the Library's databases.
+You can also export citations to your Zotero account using the Export feature in many literature databases.

 Editing Citations